 Herencia Pinakbet Pizza

 I remember it being featured in one of the local travel shows.
-The restaurant is located near in front of Paoay Church with a vintage ambiance.
+The restaurant with a vintage ambiance can be easily spotted near in front of Paoay Church.

 Malacanang of the North